Nature’s solutions to climate change: Part 3 - wetlands

 Wetlands and blue carbon

-The third story in our four-part series has been adapted from a 2023 National Science Week presentation at the Royal Botanic Garden Sydney by Professor Neil Saintilan.
+The third story in our three-part series has been adapted from a 2023 National Science Week presentation at the Royal Botanic Garden Sydney by Professor Neil Saintilan.
 Professor Saintilan has been studying the effects of increased sea levels on wetland environments.

 When we talk about wetlands, we must speak about blue carbon.